-The Red Velvet Layer Cake – it’s a classic!
+Red Velvet Layer Cake is a classic!
 This version is super moist with just the right amount of tang!
-Plus, it’s easy to make!
-I wanted to devour the whole cake on my own!
+Plus, it’s super easy to make!
+I wanted to devour the whole cake on my own.

 RED VELVET CAKE